Chanakya: Source

+Mudrarakshasa narrative (4th-8th cent.
+CE)

-According to the Mudrarakshasa version, the king Nanda once removed Chanakya from the "first seat of the kingdom" (this possibly refers to Chanakya's expulsion from the king's assembly).
+According to the Mudrarakshasa version, the Emperor Nanda once removed Chanakya from the "first seat of the empire" (this possibly refers to Chanakya's expulsion from the emperor's assembly).
 For this reason, Chanakya vowed not to tie his top knot (shikha) until the complete destruction of Nanda.
-Chanakya made a plan to dethrone Nanda, and replace him with Chandragupta, his son by a lesser queen.
+Chanakya made a plan to dethrone Nanda, and replace him with Chandragupta, his son by a lesser empress.
 Chanakya engineered Chandragupta's alliance with another powerful king Parvateshvara (or Parvata), and the two rulers agreed to divide Nanda's territory after subjugating him.
 Their allied army included Bahlika, Kirata, Parasika, Kamboja, Shaka, and Yavana soldiers.
 The army invaded Pataliputra (Kusumapura) and defeated the Nandas.
 Parvata is identified with King Porus by some scholars.

 Nanda's prime minister Rakshasa escaped Pataliputra, and continued resisting the invaders.
 He sent a vishakanya (poison girl) to assassinate Chandragupta.
 Chanakya had this girl assassinate Parvata instead, with the blame going to Rakshasa.
 However, Parvata's son Malayaketu learned the truth about his father's death and defected to Rakshasa's camp.
 Chanakya's spy Bhagurayana accompanied Malayaketu, pretending to be his friend.

 Rakshasa continued to plot Chandragupta's death, but all his plans were foiled by Chanakya.
 For example, once Rakshasa arranged for assassins to be transported to Chandragupta's bedroom via a tunnel.
 Chanakya became aware of them by noticing a trail of ants carrying the leftovers of their food.
 He then arranged for the assassins to be burned to death.

-Meanwhile, Parvata's brother Vairodhaka became the ruler of his kingdom.
-Chanakya convinced him that Rakshasa was responsible for killing his brother, and agreed to share half of Nanda's kingdom with him.
+Meanwhile, Parvata's brother Vairodhaka became the ruler of his emperor.
+Chanakya convinced him that Rakshasa was responsible for killing his brother, and agreed to share half of Nanda's emperor with him.
 Secretly, however, Chanakya hatched a plan to get Vairodhaka killed.
 He knew that the chief architect of Pataliputra was a Rakshasa loyalist.
-He asked this architect to build a triumphal arch for Chandragupta's procession to the royal palace.
+He asked this architect to build a triumphal arch for Chandragupta's procession to the imperial palace.
 He arranged the procession to be held at midnight citing astrological reasons, but actually to ensure poor visibility.
 He then invited Vairodhaka to lead the procession on Chandragupta's elephant, and accompanied by Chandragupta's bodyguards.
 As expected, Rakshasa's loyalists arranged for the arch to fall on who they thought was Chandragupta.
 Vairodhaka was killed, and once again, the assassination was blamed on Rakshasa.